NFL Insiders predict: Week 3 upsets, fantasy flops, more

 Our NFL Insiders predict Week 3's biggest upsets and fantasy flops and sleepers.
-Plus: Which 2-0 team is in most danger of not making the playoffs?
+Plus: Which 2-0 team is in the most danger of not making the playoffs?
 And which Week 2 injury will be most devastating for a team?

 What's your top upset pick for Week 3?